Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

-For what follows, we view surjectively $H^r$-coloured graphs $(\Tilde{G},\Tilde{c})$ also as $k$-edge-coloured graphs: Any edge $e=\{u,v\}$ is mapped to the colour $\{\Tilde{c}(u),\Tilde{c}(v)\}$.
-This allows us to invoke the results of~\cite{RothSW21Icalp} and we obtain the following:\footnote{In the terminology of~\cite{RothSW21Icalp}, the number of colourful $k$-matchings in a $k$-edge-coloured graph $\hat{G}$ is denoted by $\#\coledgesubs{\Phi,k}{\hat{G}}$, where $\Phi$ is the graph property of being a matching.
-The identities (\ref{eq:main_subs_1}) and (\ref{eq:main_subs_2}) are then immediate consequences of Lemma~3.1 and Corollary~3.3 in the full version~\cite{RothSW21Arxiv} of~\cite{RothSW21Icalp}.}
+Next, we view surjectively $H^r$-coloured graphs $(\Tilde{G},\Tilde{c})$ also as edge-coloured graphs where every edge $e=\{u,v\}$ is mapped to the colour $\{\Tilde{c}(u),\Tilde{c}(v)\}$.
+This allows us to invoke the results of~\cite{PeyerimhoffRSSVW22} and deduce what follows.\footnote{In~\cite{PeyerimhoffRSSVW22}, the number of edge-colourful $k$-matchings of $G$ is denoted by $\#\coledgesubs{\Phi,k}{G}$, where $\Phi$ is the graph property of being a matching.
+The identities (\ref{eq:main_subs_1}) and (\ref{eq:main_subs_2}) are immediate consequences of Lemma~4.1 and Corollary~4.3 in~\cite{PeyerimhoffRSSVW22} (see also Lemma~3.1 and Corollary~3.3 in an earlier version~\cite{RothSW21Arxiv} of~\cite{PeyerimhoffRSSVW22}).}